Ventureaxis/ProperMusic.Documents.B2B/docs/user-interface/order-import.md

 title: Order Import
 ---

+import ReactPlayer from 'react-player' import OrderImportVideo from '../../static/video/vid-order-import-tutorial.mp4';

 How to Import your Orders

 The Order Import system allows you to add products to your order in large quantities from a CSV or an Excel sheet.
 The only basic details we need for each product is the Catalogue Number or the Barcode and the quantity you want to import.

-You can also easily get the valid format and names of each column that we need to correctly import your products by downloading the template from the Download dropdown button.
+You can also easily get the valid format and names of each column that we need to correctly import your products by downloading the template from the "Order Import Instructions" dropdown button.

 :::info
 Overview of the Order Import and its dropdown